iPad mini 5

 Cameras and Audio

 The rear camera is 8MP and capable of capturing Live Photos in wide color.
-The front-facing camera upgraded this generation to 7MP, allowing for 1080P FaceTime and video.
-The mics haven't changed, but have moved position, meaning you'll need a new case if you don't want to obscure the mics.
+The front-facing camera upgraded this generation to 7MP, allowing 1080P FaceTime and video.
+The mics haven't changed but have moved position, meaning you'll need a new case if you don't want to obscure the mics.

 While the speakers are nothing to brag about, they are more than enough for a tiny device, and you'll likely be using headphones anyway.
 Speaking of headphones, there is still a headphone jack in this model, so at least one of your devices will still have the aging port.

-There is Bluetooth 5 as well, so any of your favorite headphones will connect with ease.
+There is Bluetooth 5, so any of your favorite headphones will connect with ease.